-This fall MSK Ghent is organising the first exhibition of the Romanian artist Geta Brătescu (°1926) to be held in Belgium.
-The exhibition presents a compact overview of the remarkably varied oeuvre of the 91-year-old artist.
-The central focus is her approach to the studio as a performative, contemplative and critical space.
-It will provide a rare opportunity to explore the breadth of the artist’s long-standing yet widely unknown oeuvre, whilst focusing on specific areas of Brătescu’s interests in-depth.continue reading
+This fall MSK Ghent organised the first exhibition of the Romanian artist Geta Brătescu (°1926) to be held in Belgium.
+The exhibition presented a compact overview of the remarkably varied oeuvre of the 91-year-old artist.
+The central focus was her approach to the studio as a performative, contemplative and critical space.
+It provided a rare opportunity to explore the breadth of the artist’s long-standing yet widely unknown oeuvre, whilst focusing on specific areas of Brătescu’s interests in-depth.continue reading

 Five decades of self-reflection